 If the answer to any of these questions is no, meet with your sales team to determine what is missing and how you can work together to improve your numbers.

-The goal of any business using digital marketing is to have the majority of its website traffic come from organic search.
+The goal of any business using inbound marketing is to have the majority of its website traffic come from organic search.

-High organic traffic means people are finding your website on their own.
+High organic traffic means people are finding your website on their own by clicking on results in search engines.
+It’s not traffic you paid for, so it’s extremely valuable.

 It should come as no surprise that organic traffic is directly correlated to your SEO strategy, so make sure to monitor this number (along with your keywords) and refine your SEO strategy accordingly.

-While each page should have a targeted keyword, you also want to make sure that your content and website pages are optimized and actually answering the question your prospects are asking.
+While each page should have a targeted keyword, you also want to make sure that your content and website pages are optimized and actually answer the question your prospects are asking.

 This is especially true if your website visitors could be landing on content that was published over a year ago.

-You should be optimizing your content to not only generate leads but to also increase the number of pages your visitors and leads are reading.
-The more pages they’re reading, the more educated they’ll be, likely reducing the amount of time it will take sales to close a deal.
+You should be optimizing your content to not only generate leads but to also increase the number of pages your visitors are reading.
+The more pages they’re reading, the more educated they’ll be, and this is likely to reduce the amount of time it will take sales to close a deal.

-Social media platforms are great for educating your audience, generating buzz, and building awareness.
+Social media platforms are great for educating your audience, generating buzz, and building trust and awareness.
+Metrics you can utilize to show the importance and impact of social media on your marketing efforts include:

 Percentage of traffic associated with social media channels